revng/revng/docs/TranslateUsage.rst

 *********

 ----------------------------------------------------------------
-translate a program from an architecture to another using revamb
+translate a program from an architecture to another using revng
 ----------------------------------------------------------------

 :Author: Alessandro Di Federico <ale+revng@clearmind.me>